Skip to main content

 HOME SWEET HOME

-In the home, we were 10 people including me two bhabhi( Though I call them Didi from the day first), Two Bhaiya, Dadi and four kids Subham, Saurabh, Samar and Goluda.
+In the home, there were 10 people including me two bhabhi ( Though I call them Didi from the day first), Two Bhaiya, Dadi and four kids Subham, Saurabh, Samar and Goluda.
 In-home most of my time goes with the kids.
-Especially with Goluda, as he was the only non-school-going toddler.
+Especially with Goluda, as he was the only non-school-going child.
 I can't forget his constant call for me by GUJI( GURUJI).
 I took a deep breath as I remembered his sweet memories.
 A picture of him came across.
 I felt for him when it was my last day in the village.
-I know He would miss me and want me for a walk of birdwatching early morning.
+I know He would miss me and want me for a walk birdwatching early morning.

 BAL SANSAD ELECTION

 गुजी तोतो !
+(Guruji Parrot)

 Comments